 - Techniques to avoid kicking up silt or disturbing the wreck and its inhabitants.

-Wreck Diver courses start at $399.
+Wreck Diver courses involve 3 dives in open water, as well as a formal or informal classroom session.
 You’ll need a dive light to see into the wreck, a slate and underwater compass for mapping and navigation, and a line and reel for practicing wreck penetration.